Observability & Telemetry Manual

-Span Type Description Example
+Span Type Operational Purpose Example Payload

-llm LLM API calls Chat completions, embeddings
+llm Auditing LLM inputs and outputs.
+Chat completions, embeddings

-tool Tool/function calls Web search, database queries
+tool Auditing capability execution.
+Web search, database queries

 const spanId = njira.trace.startSpan({